 When you have the data you need, you can make a better decision about what your focus is going to be – do you really need to be making more money, or is it more sensible to begin to look at what happens to that money when it comes in?

 Getting a handle on where you currently are is an essential first step when it comes to taking back control.

-In a business, you likely have a clear goal – a SMART one, hopefully, that guides your strategy when it comes to generating income.
+In a business, you likely have a clear goal – hopefully, that guides your strategy when it comes to generating income.

 Conversely, many of us haven’t been taught how to set our own financial goals.
 At One of many we use a simple structure called The 4 Stages of Wealth.
 These describe where you’re at and then use that to reveal what your current priority should be.

 When Cat realised the stage she was at, it gave her another “aha!” moment.

 “Jo also taught us about the four stages of wealth – Stability, Security, Independence and Affluence – and I realised another reason why previous financial education hadn’t worked for me.
 I was so far in the realm of instability that I hadn’t even reached the first stage of wealth yet!
 You can’t just jump straight to financial independence or affluence.

 Each stage of wealth builds upon the next, so if I wanted to improve my wealth situation I needed to do the work to progress through each stage.
 Because as Jo explained, the strategy that gets you to one level is NOT the strategy that will get you to the next level.”

 If you look after numbers in a business context, you might be called upon to report them at a team meeting, via email, or in a meeting with your accountant.
 What’s important is that there’s an element of accountability there.